peekxc/Mapper/README.md

 Cover: (typename = Fixed Rectangular, number intervals = [5], percent overlap = [20]%)
 ```

 The _mapper_ is stored in a [simplex tree](https://hal.inria.fr/hal-00707901v1/document).
-You can get a quick overview of what the complex looks like
+To get a quick overview of what the complex looks like use
 ```R
 print(m$simplicial_complex)
 ```